 Step 1 – Decide whether you should apply for a review of a decision

-When you apply for a review, you must be able to demonstrate, by providing a favourable report from a physician, that new facts render you able to drive safely.
+When you apply for a review, you must be able to demonstrate, by providing a favourable report from a physician or a specialized nurse practitioner, that new facts render you able to drive safely.
 Such facts may be the result of: